bagustris/tutorial-shell/_episodes/07-script.md

 > ~~~
 > {: .bash}
 >
-> the last command in the file is the `history` command itself, i.e.,
+> the last command in the fail is the `history` command itself, i.e.,
 > the shell has added `history` to the command log before actually
 > running it.
 In fact, the shell *always* adds commands to the log
 > before running them.
 Why do you think it does this?